joshuasantore/minesweeper/README.md

 Obviously, this isn't an original idea, nor do I think my implementation of it to be anythin to get excited about.
 It was just something I thought I'd enjoy making, that wouldn't take me too long to finish, and that's exactly what it was.

 I would credit those who originally created the game, but I really don't know who it is, and I'm not particularly motivated to find out.
 So this will be my credit.
 Good job dudes and/or dudettes, I had a lot of fun playing and remaking your game.

-## Still Reading?

-What's wrong with you lol.
-I'd give you a cookie but it'd take too long to pull up the ascii art for one so you'll just have to settle for a verbal one. <3